alexxsandar52/Nulibro/README.md

 ### Accessiblity features

-- Consider adding accessiblity features like text to speech, adjustable text size and contrast, and keyboard navigation.
+- Consider adding accessibility features like text to speech, adjustable text size and contrast, and keyboard navigation.

 ### Author alerts